Last Updated: February 16, 2022

 Choose an image and text to be displayed.
 After that, choose your audience.

 You can define it based on location, age, gender, interests, or behaviors.
 You can also exclude people from your target group, based on the same types of criteria.

 Choose your ad budget and ad duration wisely.
 A wider target audience means a bigger budget and generally – somewhat lower conversion rate than with more narrowly-defined audiences.
 Longer duration means more money spent – usually reserved for audiences that are proven to convert into clients well.
 Think things through before estimating a daily budget.

 After you finish adding up the necessary info, click “Promote.”

 Promote your page offline, too, if possible.
-If you have flyers, you can print it on them.
-Some stores or cafes put stickers with their Facebook page name on their windows.
+If you have flyers, you can print the Facebook page name on them.
+Some stores or cafes even put stickers with their Facebook page name on their windows.